Jessica Alba: Public image

 Alba has commented on her fears of being typecast as a sex kitten based on the bulk of parts offered to her.
 In an interview, Alba said she wanted to be taken seriously as an actress but believed she needed to do movies that she would otherwise not be interested in to build her career, stating that eventually she hoped to be more selective in her film projects.

-Alba has been quoted saying she will not do nudity for a role.
+Alba has been quoted as saying she will not do nudity for a role.
 She was given the option to appear nude in Sin City by the film's directors, Frank Miller and Robert Rodriguez, but declined the offer, saying, "I don't do nudity.
 I just don't.
 Maybe that makes me a bad actress.
 Maybe I won't get hired in some things.
 But I have too much anxiety".
 She remarked of a GQ shoot in which she was scantily clad, "They didn't want me to wear the granny panties, but I said, 'If I'm gonna be topless I need to wear granny panties."